reiver/golang-backend-training/chapters/logging/README.md

 `srv/logger/logger.go` will import that `flags` package to figure out what level it should set itself to.

-## 3.15.
-README.md

-Add a `README.md` file to you `go-log` repository.

-Make it include a URL to online documentation for your package, using https://pkg.go.dev/

-## 3.16.
-Documentation

-Add documentation to your `log` package.

 ## 3.17.
 License

 Add a `LICENSE` file to your `go-log` repository.